catenax-ng/catenax-ng.github.io/docs/internal/how-to-setup-aks-cluster-via-terraform.md

 With the variables specified in your tfvars and the service principal config set via environment variable, create a terraform plan and apply

-## Verify That The AKS Resources Are Created
+## Verify that the AKS Resources are created

 If you successfully applied the terraform plan, you will find a resource group with the naming pattern `cx-<envname>-rg` in your subscription in the [Azure portal](https://portal.azure.com/).
 Part of that resource group will be your newly